turbot/steampipe-plugin-snowflake/docs/tables/snowflake_login_history.md

   snowflake_login_history;
 ```

-### List all authentication methods used in last 30 days
+### List all authentication methods used in the last 30 days

 ```sql
 select distinct